ContainerCraft/100DaysOfHomelab/docs/hardware/README.md

 # Sherwa | Hardware Reference Architecture
-Sherwa, The 100 Days of Homelab Reference Architecture is intended to demonstrate practical up-cycling of effective and low cost comodity hardware.
+The 100 Days of Homelab Reference Architecture is intended to demonstrate practical up-cycling of effective and low cost comodity hardware.

 Goals: